Tangurl/LIVE-Scraper/README.md

 ---

+## Usage Guidlines

+Some of the available features of this program requires logging in its respective platform via the persistent chrome profile.

+### 1. Facebook LIVE comment scraping

+### 2. TikTok LIVE views and comment scraping

+*Note: Scraping Facebook LIVE's views alone is possible without a logged in session, but comment scraping requires one.*

+---

 ## Configuration (`config.json`)

 The script depends on `config.json` in the root directory for target channels, scheduler intervals, and credentials.